 This capstone course for the Sociology or Criminology major is an opportunity for students to use their sociological imaginations to formulate solutions to the problems that face our world today.
 All students will utilize sociological or criminological theories, literature, methods and data to explore a macro-level social problem chosen by them or the sociology faculty.
-Findings of the semester long project will be presented to sociology faculty, students, and the broader Meredith community.
-Open to Sociology or Criminology majors only.
-Must have senior standing or permission of instructor.
-Prerequisites: SOC-374, and either MAT-175 or MAT-248.
-Co-requisite: SOC-495 or permission of the instructor
+Findings of the semester long project will be presented to sociology faculty, students, and the broader Meredith Community.
+In addition, students will develop a resumé and prepare for a career or graduate school after graduation.
+Prerequisites: SOC 374, and either MAT-175 or MAT-248 or PSY-200.

-SOC-498 Honors Thesis in Sociology
+SOC-498 Honors Thesis in Sociology (3.00 cr.)

-In conjunction with a sociology faculty mentor, the student will formulate and execute a research project at an advanced level of complexity that will culminate in a paper and presentation.
+(Fall and Spring, Course Offered Every Year) In conjunction with a sociology faculty mentor, the student will formulate and execute a research project at an advanced level of complexity that will culminate in a paper and presentation.
 The project must meet Honors Program thesis requirements as well as the expectations of the sociology faculty.
 A research proposal form completed by the student, faculty mentor, and Honors Program director is required for registration.
 Open to seniors who are members of the Honors and/or Teaching Fellows Programs.
-Prerequisites: 3 credits from SOC, SOC-374, and either MAT-175 or MAT-248.
+Prerequisites: 3 credits from SOC, SOC-374, and either MAT-175 or MAT-248 or PSY-200.